pkuhanan/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename existing tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename an existing tag
+4. AddressBook asks user to confirm the action
+5. User confirms
+6. AddressBook renames tag accordingly

+**Extensions**

+2a.
+The list is empty, or no tags are present

+> Use case ends

+3a.
+The given tag to rename does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User does not confirm

+> Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.